-Here are some of the things my husband and I did to help prepare our toddler for our family photos this month that you can do before your next family photo session!
+Here are some of the things my husband and I did to help prepare our toddler for our family photos that you can do before your next family photo session!

 1. Tell them what to expect